Adhesive Capsulitis Embolization: An Alternative Treatment for Frozen Shoulder

 Adhesive capsulitis embolization is an alternative treatment for frozen shoulder syndrome.

 The procedure is performed by an interventional radiologist – a doctor specializing in treating vascular issues using minimally invasive methods.
 One such method is embolization, which is used to block abnormal vascular channels or individual blood vessels.
 This causes the inflammation to subside, resulting in reduced pain and stiffness in the joint.

 When performing adhesive capsulitis embolization, an interventional radiologist will use a small needle to make a puncture in the arm.
 They will then position a catheter into the blood vessels supplying the frozen shoulder joint.
 Typically, the doctor will also use X-ray guidance to ensure they are accessing the right blood vessels.

-Once the catheter is in position, the radiologist will start releasing microscopic particles called microspheres into the shoulder blood supply.
+Once the catheter is in position, the radiologist will start releasing microscopic particles called microspheres into the abnormal vascular channels within the inflamed joint capsule.
 This blocks blood flow to the area, resulting in reduced inflammation.

 The Many Benefits of Adhesive Capsulitis Embolization